trozware/ZonePet/ReadMe.txt

 Will not change more than once every 5 minutes, unless you lose your pet.
 If you do not have any pets from a zone or only a few, you will get a random pet instead.

+v 1.4.4:
-v 1.4.3:
+  - Really fixed intermittent Lua error when logging in? v 1.4.3:
   - Stopped duplicate messages appearing.
   - Reduced frequency of pet change after dismounting.